 Take a break from social media if you think it will make you feel down over the festive period.
 You don’t need the external pressure to have the kind of experiences people are pretending to have on their social media accounts.

 Blood may be thicker than water, but you can pick your friends, whereas you can’t pick your family, or can you?
 Pick the family you want to spend the festive period with, and by that, I don’t mean your blood relatives.
 Often the people we’re closest to, and who care about us the most, aren’t blood relatives but are the friends we’ve made over the years.
 Therefore, create a family from your friends to spend the festive period with.

 Furthermore, you don’t have to spend time with people that are bad for your mental health, even if they are blood-related to you.
 I know I don’t.

-If you’re recovering from addiction then there are a number of steps you can take to make the festive period easier to handle.
+If you’re recovering from addiction, then there are several steps you can take to make the festive period easier to handle.
 You could try being honest with the people you’ll be spending the festive period with, that way they won’t try to pressure you into drinking.

-If you’re not comfortable with telling the people you’ll be spending the festive period with about your addiction issues, then just tell one person to help and support you.
+If you’re not comfortable telling people you’ll be spending the festive period with about your addiction issues, then just tell one person to help and support you.

 If you’re not even comfortable with telling one person, then work out a plan to manage the situation.
 You should do this even if you do tell one or more people about your addiction issues.